The Purpose Crisis: What Are People For?

 Replacement Anxiety

 The shadow system deployed in Q2 is performing your function.
 The metrics are being compared.
 The outcome is known.
 The question is when.
-Replacement anxiety is the dread of the still-employed — the knowledge that your role is being mirrored by a system that doesn't sleep, doesn't negotiate, doesn't have bad days.
-You watch your own obsolescence being built in real time.
+Replacement anxiety exists in the gap between knowing and experiencing — it can last months or years.
 You train the system that will replace you because refusing would accelerate the timeline.
+You watch your own obsolescence being assembled in real time.

 Technical Brief